vivektara24/A-Cluster-Analysis-of-Ground-Reaction-Forces/README.md

 Overground running trials were collected on a 19.8 m runway using a force plate mounted flush with the surface.
 Several warm-up trials were allowed at each runner’s self-reported training pace.
 Running speed was monitored using photoelectric timing gates with a 2 m span centered on the plate to ensure that each trial was collected within ±5% of the participant’s training pace.
 Five trials were collected for each limb.
 Successful trials had the foot entirely on the force plate, no plate “targeting” was observed, and had a speed within the desired range.

+*Cluster Analysis*

+Ground reaction force (GRF) data from the left and right limbs were processed and analyzed seperatley.
+A fourier filter was used to decompose the Vertical (V) and anterior-posterior (AP) force signals into low- and high-frequency components using a 10 Hz cutoff.
+Features were extracted using the TSFRESH Python package.
+Zero variance features were removed, and all remaining features were normalized prior to dimensionality reduction.
+Principle Component Analysis (PCA) was then applied, and retaining the PCs that accounted for 90% of the total variance.
+Finally, Hierarchical Agglomerative Clustering (HAC) was performed to partiion the dataset into k clusters.

 ## References